 We noticed that public transportation was unfortunately not available at many tourist places.
 Ex: You won’t find any cabs at the Uluwatu Temple at night after the Kecak Dance performance ends.
 So in order to avoid being stranded, it is always advisable to have your transportation to and from tourist places pre-arranged.

-10. Traffic in Bali may petrify most but probably delight some!
+10. Traffic in Bali may petrify most but will probably delight a few!

-That being said, if you are a westerner, or just someone not used to chaotic traffic conditions, do not drive in Bali!
+That being said, if you are a westerner, or just someone not used to chaotic traffic conditions, get yourself acquainted with the art of motorbiking in Bali before you rent a two-wheeler in Bali!

 11. Coffee tasting is taken to another level here!